PASs-MoE: Mitigating Misaligned Co-drift among Router and Experts via Pathway Activation Subspaces for Continual Learning: Appendix

 \subsection{Comparison with Random Rank Regularization}

 To further validate the effectiveness of \emph{PASs-RS}, we compare it with a random rank regularization scheme under the same MoE-LoRA parameter budget.
-Specifically, instead of weighting rank directions based on their historical importance in the pathway activation subspace, the random baseline assigns stabilization weights to rank directions uniformly at random.
+Specifically, instead of weighting the paired rank directions in $A$ and $B$ according to their historical importance in the pathway activation subspace, the random baseline assigns stabilization weights uniformly at random.

 The results are reported in Table~\ref{tab:ablation_reg_scheme}.
 Random rank regularization consistently leads to inferior performance, indicating that constraining arbitrary rank directions does not effectively preserve task-relevant knowledge and may even hinder adaptation to new tasks.
 In contrast, PASs-RS yields more reliable improvements by selectively stabilizing rank directions that are important for previous tasks, as identified by activation statistics in the pathway activation subspace.
 This comparison highlights the importance of using capability-aligned signals, rather than indiscriminate or random constraints, when designing rank-level stabilization mechanisms for continual instruction tuning.